dainiss917/integrative-project/README.md

 # integrative-project
 this program simulates a library management system.
 It allows users to register students and teachers, add books, borrow and return them,and search or compare books by rating.

-to compile and run the program, use this:
+to compile and run the program, use this: g++ -std=c++14 -Wall library.cpp -o library

 the program will show a menu with 11 options.
 Use the number keys to navigate.